An annual well attended festival of folk and rock music held on the edge of the village of Cropredy, and run by Fairport Convention.

 This year's 37th anniversary of the festival will take place from Thursday 10th to Saturday 12th August 2017.

 The festival will have been running for nearly forty years but host band Fairport Convention will be celebrating its golden anniversary – the group’s very first gig was on 27 May 1967.
-As part of the anniversary celebration, Cropredy will feature a host of guests from Fairport’s past but will also look towards the band’s future.
+As part of the anniversary celebration, Cropredy will feature all current members and most living former members.

 On Thursday night the festival will host The Divine Comedy as headliners, and the Friday will be headlined by Petula Clark.
 The line-up will also include Show of Hands, Feast of Fiddles, Pierce Brothers, Dougie MacLean, Marillion, Cats In Space, Gigspanner, and The Gerry Colvin Band.